python/mypy/docs/source/faq.rst

 will be more flexible and convenient for users if it is typed with protocols.
 Also, using protocol types removes the necessity to explicitly declare implementations of ABCs.
 Finally, protocol types may feel more natural for Python programmers.
-As a rule of thumb, we recommend using protocols for function argument types and normal classes for return types.
+As a rule of thumb, one could prefer protocols for function argument types and normal classes for return types.
 For more details about protocol types and structural subtyping see :ref:`protocol-types` and `PEP 544 <https://www.python.org/dev/peps/pep-0544/>`_.